yo-han/Traktable/README.md

-iTraktor
+Traktable
 ========

 Trakt Scrobbler for iTunes/AppleTV.
-Download a binary version [here](http://w3f.nl/itraktor/).
+Download a binary version [here](http://w3f.nl/traktable/).

 ## Status and bugs

 The app is in test status now.
 If you like to try it out please be my guest.
 Any feedback or bug reports are welcome.
-Please use the [`issues`](https://github.com/yo-han/iTraktor/issues) page to report your feedback.
+Please use the [`issues`](https://github.com/yo-han/Traktable/issues) page to report your feedback.

 ## Install